-In addition to complying with the PwC Network's security requirements, PwC Luxembourg owns an ISO 27001 certification, showing that our Information Security Management System complies with the requirements of ISO/IEC 27001:2013.
-The scope of the certification covers all information systems and processes employed by PwC Société Coopérative and PwC Tax Information Reporting (TIR) to store and process customers' data.
+In addition to complying with the PwC Network's security requirements, PwC Luxembourg owns an ISO 27001 certification, showing that our Information Security Management System complies with the requirements of ISO/IEC 27001:2022.
+The scope of the certification covers all information systems and processes employed by the firm to store and process customers' data.